 Request a temporary extension of premises for an existing establishment (within the event footprint) that is already licensed to sell alcohol.

-The temporary extension of premises application is available at the Development Services Offices, 7447 E Indian School Rd, Ste 100, or at the Arizona Dept of Liquor Licenses and Control, 800 W. Washington 5th Floor, Phoenix or on line at http://www.azliquor.gov/forms/inv_extprem_access.pdf.
+The temporary extension of premises application is available at the Development Services Offices, 7447 E. Indian School Road, Suite 100 or at the Arizona Department of Liquor Licenses and Control, 800 W. Washington 5th Floor, Phoenix or online.

 This license requires that 25% of gross event proceeds be donated to the event charity.
 A charity can submit for this license a maximum of 10 (ten) days per year.

 - Special Event User Guide (PDF)

 - Search for a Special Event Application

 - Temporary Use of Right-of-Way (PDF)

 - Seasonal, Sidewalk & Special Vehicle Sales Application (PDF)